 Only one eligible owner may be able to claim a grant for a property each year.

-The grant amount may be higher for a homeowner who qualifies as a senior, veteran or disabled person.
-And the homeowner who fulfils these qualifications should be the one who applies to get the higher grant amount for that residence.
+The grant amount may be higher for a homeowner who qualifies as a senior, veteran, or disabled person.
+And the homeowner who fulfills these qualifications should be the one who applies to get the higher grant amount for that residence.

-Anyone with your permission can apply on your behalf.
+Anyone can apply on your behalf with your permission.
 However, if you pay your property taxes through your financial institution, your financial institution will not apply for your homeowner’s grant.

 - Must be the registered owner of the residence (or the spouse or relative of the deceased owner)

-- You must be a Canadian citizen or a permanent resident of Canada
+- You must be a Canadian resident or a permanent citizen of Canada.

 - You need to live in BC.